 Cross Country: Corky Dean

-Corky Dean has coached our Cross-Country team for six years and our Track and Field team for five.
+Corky Dean has coached our Cross-Country team for seven years and our Track and Field team for six.
 In addition to individual successes as a runner (multiple age group National and State level championship titles in the 30K, Marathon and 100K distances on the road and trail), Coach Dean has enjoyed tremendous success as a coach.
 Under his leadership, the girls’ teams have shown impressive improvement.
 They earned a third-place in the 2014 and 2015 state XC Championships, up from 12th place during Coach Dean’s first year.
-His Track and Field teams have produced numerous individual state champions and several top -10 finishers in state jump, sprint, and distance events.
+His Track and Field teams have produced numerous individual state champions and several top-10 finishers in state jump, sprint and distance events.
 Wherever Coach Dean is running, it’s apparent that success tends to follow!

 Coach Dean also teaches photography at Kent Denver School.